alihaahmed/Crowdfunding_ETL/README.md

 - "category_id" column, with unique identification numbers matching those in the "category_id" column of the category DataFrame
 - "subcategory_id" column, with the unique identification numbers matching those in the "subcategory_id" column of the subcategory DataFrame

-2. Exported the campaign DataFrame as campaign.csv and saved to repository under "Resources" folder.
+2. Exported the campaign DataFrame as campaign.csv and saved to repository under "Resources" folder

 ## Create the Contacts DataFrame